DevOpsHiveHQ/dynamic-devops-roadmap/docs/faq/README.md

 image: /img/competency-normal-distribution-curve.png
 ---

 Here are the most common questions about this roadmap.
+It's highly recommended to read this page before starting with roadmap.

 ## Is this roadmap free?

 Yes!
-This roadmap is licensed under the open-source license [Creative Commons Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/deed.en).
+This roadmap is licensed under the open-source license [Creative Commons Attribution-ShareAlike 4.0](https://creativecommons.org/licenses/by-sa/4.0/deed.en).
 All extra reading resources referenced in the roadmap are publicly accessible.

 Yet, given that no size fits all, the extra reading resources are considered the best from the author's point of view.
 You can use any resources suitable for you (e.g., content in your language).
 You can use this roadmap with a local mentor or a senior friend.